vttred/tips/README.md

 the user logs into a world.
 They can receive a core Foundry tip, a system- specific tip, or a tip for another module!

+By default, tips are currently hidden from players and trusted players.
+You can enable tips for everyone by clicking the "Show Everyone" checkbox in module settings.

 ## Installation

 Foundry Tips is now available in the official Foundry VTT package list!
 Find